 🥄 Serving Romanian Meatball Soup

-Serve in individual soup bawls, with additional vinegar / lemon juice aside and some chili / jalapeno peppers if you eat spicy. 🌶️
+Serve in individual soup bawls, with additional vinegar / lemon juice aside & some chili / jalapeno peppers (optional). 🌶️

 Also, we sometimes add a dollop of sour cream to the soup for intense and full richness and tastefulness.